Tench Ringgold: Ringgold-Carroll House

+Later life and descendants

-Ringgold married and had a family.
-Through his daughter Catherine, who married Edward Douglass White Sr., he was the grandfather of Edward Douglass White, who was appointed a Justice of the United States Supreme Court in 1894 and served as Chief Justice from 1910-1921.
+Through his daughter Catherine, who married Edward Douglass White Sr., Ringgold was the grandfather of Edward Douglass White, who was appointed a Justice of the United States Supreme Court in 1894 and served as Chief Justice from 1910-1921.

-Ringgold owned slaves, among them was Thomas H. Ringgold, a Mulatto who was reportedly fathered by Tench.
+Among Ringgold's slaves was Thomas H. Ringgold, a Mulatto who was reportedly fathered by Tench.
 Thomas was born in Maryland and later became a runaway slave.
 Thomas married Mary E., who was born a free Black.
 He then made his way to Springfield, Massachusetts via the "underground railroad," circa 1848.
 There, he became a successful barber in Chicopee, MA.
 In response to a newspaper notice, he returned to buy his freedom.
 Using a lawyer in Alexandria, VA, he secured his freedom and returned to Massachusetts.
 His wife died shortly after childbirth of their daughter, Henrietta B. S. Ringgold.
 Henrietta died a few months later, that same year.
 He re-married and moved, leaving his wife and two children in Springfield Cemetery, Massachusetts.